Earl of Buchan: Present peer

 Henry Erskine, 18th Earl of Buchan (born 31 May 1960) is the elder son of the 17th Earl and his wife Hilary Diana Cecil Power.
 He was educated at Eton College and was styled as Lord Cardross between 1984 and 11 September 2022, when he succeeded to the peerages.
-In 1987 he married Charlotte Catherine Lucinda Beaumont, a daughter of the Hon.
-Matthew Henry Beaumont and a granddaughter of Wentworth Beaumont, 2nd Viscount Allendale.
+In 1987 he married Charlotte Catherine Lucinda Beaumont, a daughter of Matthew Henry Beaumont and a granddaughter of Wentworth Beaumont, 2nd Viscount Allendale.
 They had two sons: